precice/calculix-adapter/README.md

 6. gcc/6
 7. mpi.intel/2017

-### Makefile changes
+### Makefile Changes
+The paths to the CalculiX CCX, SPOOLES, ARPACK and YAML must be specified.
 Line 61: "FC = mpifort" can be commented out and replaced with "FC = gfortran".
-The paths to the CalculiX CCX, SPOOLES, ARPACK and YAML must be specified.

 The path to the pkgconfig file needs to be stated.
 The command "export PKG_CONFIG_PATH=/path/to/lib/pkgconfig" must be provided.
 It is easier to install preCICE with the "CMAKE_INSTALL_PREFIX" set to the path where preCICE is installed.

 ### Adapter Installation

-To install the adapter, the command with the following configurations works:
+To install the adapter, the command with the following configurations is known to work:
 ```
 cmake -DBUILD_SHARED_LIBS=ON -DCMAKE_INSTALL_PREFIX=/path -DCMAKE_BUILD_TYPE=RelWithDebInfo ..
 ```